joshp23/YOURLS-httpBL/README.md

 	- `level` the threat level (0-255)
 5. For information regarding the API, see the http:BL page in the Admin area.

-#### NOTE:
+#### NOTES:
-In order for this to work on your public page you have to make sure that
+- In order for this to work on your public page you have to make sure that
 ```
 // Start YOURLS engine
 require_once( dirname(__FILE__).'/includes/load-yourls.php' );